kseniiako/dsa/README.md

 ## Backtracking
 1. [Word Search](https://github.com/brasssmonkey/dsa/blob/main/wordSearch.py): a very interesting problem that combines searching a grid (DFS-style seems more intuitive to me) and backtracking.
 My second, faster solution also uses hashing (tradeoff between speed and memory use).
 2. [Palindrome Partitioning](https://github.com/brasssmonkey/dsa/blob/main/palindromePartitioning.py): a very elegant problem that helped me go over the main ideas/principles of backtracking and remember them better.
+[Here](https://github.com/brasssmonkey/dsa/blob/main/palindromePartitioningRuntime.py) is a detailed explanation of the runtime complexity.
 3. [Combination Sum II](https://github.com/brasssmonkey/dsa/blob/main/combinationSumII.py): a super cool backtracking problem!
 Trains one to think about repeats.
 I was kinda proud that I could write a workable solution myself... but I was even more excited to learn about waay faster, better approaches from people on the Internet! :)
 4. [Subsets II](https://github.com/brasssmonkey/dsa/blob/main/subsetsII.py): another very fun problem dealing with repeats!
 There are so many approaches to solving these, it's exciting!
 [This file](https://github.com/brasssmonkey/dsa/blob/main/subsetsIIBitMasking.py) contains a textual (no actual code/implementation... yet) explanation of a bit masking approach to solving Subsets II.